nick-oconnor/minesweeper/README.md

 0(A3) + 0(B3) + 1(C1) + 1(C2) + 0(C3) = 1(B1)
 ```

-The resulting matrix of coefficients is transformed to reduced-row echelon form:
+The resulting matrix of coefficients is transformed to RREF:

 ```
 1 1 0 0 0 = 1